 Library collections include more than 155,000 volumes and 320 periodical subscriptions (print) and offer unusual depth and richness in the areas of architecture, art, design and photography.
 The library is noted for its artist’s book collection, its rare books and outstanding visual and material resource collections.

 From the Dean of Libraries

 Welcome to the Fleet Library at RISD.
 We are now in our tenth year in this library space; over the past decade, not only have we enjoyed providing collections, services and instruction, we have also hosted a wonderful array of exhibits, programs and events.
-At the same time we substantially increased the virtual RISD Library, with an ever larger range of digital resources from ebooks and articles to images.
+At the same time we substantially increased the virtual RISD Library, with an ever larger range of digital resources from ebooks and articles to over 13 million images.
 We strive to provide collections and resources that represent diverse creative practice, past and present.

 Dean of Libraries

 firstname.lastname@example.org | 401 709-5909